-Ethnic Student Association (ESA) – Ethnic Student Association (ESA) is a group of fabulous students from all kinds of heritages and backgrounds.
-We come together to celebrate diversity in our community and at WCC through fun and thought-provoking activities that explore identity development, social justice issues, and build alliances across our identities.
+Ethnic Student Association (ESA) – Ethnic Student Association (ESA) is a student group on campus where students from different heritages and backgrounds come together to celebrate diversity in our community at Whatcom Community College.
+Through fun and thought-provoking activities we explore identity development, social justice issues, and build alliances across identities.
 We also love food, games, and films!
 Meets Thursdays, 4:00 to 5:00 p.m. in the Intercultural Center (Syre 217).

 Afro-American Association (AAA)- Afro American Association is one of the student groups under ESA.
 AAA is by and for Coloured, African-American, and Black students on Whatcom Community College's campus determined to building a safe, solid, and empowering environment for students to succeed and thrive in the College setting.
 AAA meets Tuesdays from 4-5 in Syre 217 (Intercultural center).
 Meeting times are not set in stone yet, be on the look out for advertising for when club meetings are!